Best Home Security Systems in Utah

 Zions Security Alarms sets itself apart by its commitment to integrity and superb customer service.
 We experienced this not only through what its customers said in online forums, but also while talking to Zions Security Alarms’ owner, Jacob Menke, over the phone.
 He courteously told us everything we wanted to know, and offered up additional details that we hadn’t even asked about, like Salt Lake City’s burglar alarm response police.

 We were quoted a security package for a hypothetical home in Salt Lake City that had three bedrooms and two exits.
 Zions’ basic security package included two door sensors, a window sensor, and a motion sensor for an upfront cost of $700 and a monthly cellular monitoring fee of $40.
-The good news was that the package did not require a lengthy contract.
-However, it’s worthwhile to note that if you can stand the idea of a one-year contract, your initial cost could be reduced by up to $150.
+The good news is that the package did not require a lengthy contract: If you can spare the upfront cost, Zion offers the most affordable basic system that you can buy outright from a local provider.

-While Procom Security didn’t earn our top spot, it was a very close second.
-Procom felt much more like a local, small business than Mountain Alarm, OnGuard Alarm, and Frontpoint.
-For example, we didn’t have to navigate through a confusing phone tree during our quote.
+Procom Security felt much more like a local, small business than Zions or Frontpoint.
+Case and point: We didn’t have to navigate through a confusing phone tree during our quote.
 Instead we were immediately greeted by a real, friendly person.
 Every customer review site we checked, like Angie’s List and Yelp, unanimously proclaimed that Procom Security consistently takes care of its customers.

 We used the same setup that we explained above to test Procom’s quote process and we were not disappointed.
-It offered us a basic security package of two door sensors, one window sensor, and one motion sensor all for only $100 upfront and $40 a month for cellular monitoring.
-To offset that low initial cost, however, it does require you to sign a three-year monitoring contract.
+It offered us a basic security package of two door sensors, one window sensor, and one motion sensor all for only $100 upfront and $40 a month for cellular monitoring, along with a 36-month contract.
+And like Frontpoint, Procom leases its equipment, so you’ll need to have your system uninstalled if you don’t renew your contract.

 Mountain Alarm’s friendly staff were very easy to work with, and never pressured us to make a decision, but instead simply gave us all the information we requested.
 However, there was a small breakdown in communication between staff members which meant that it did take us several days to talk to the sales person.
 Sincere apologies were offered and we quickly had our quote.